 Does changing my IP address improve my security?

-Changing IP addresses can provide a basic level of anonymity but is not a comprehensive security measure.
-Use VPNs and other security tools for better protection.
+Changing IP addresses can give you some basic anonymity, but it's not a complete security solution.
+Use VPNs and other security tools for real protection.

 How often does my IP address change?

-The frequency depends on your ISP’s DHCP lease time and network policies.
-It can range from hours to days or even weeks.
+It depends on your ISP's DHCP lease time and network policies.
+Could be hours, days, or even weeks.

 Is it normal for my IP to change every time I restart my router?